 Being stuck inside her head is making Melody go out of her mind-that is, until she discovers something that will allow her to speak for the first time ever.
 At last Melody has a voice . . . but not everyone around her is ready to hear it.

 From multiple Coretta Scott King Award winner Sharon M. Draper comes a story full of heartache and hope.
-Get ready to meet a girl whose voice you’ll never, ever forget.http://sharondraper.com/bookdetail.asp?id=35
+Get ready to meet a girl whose voice you’ll never, ever forget.https://sharondraper.com/bookdetail.asp?id=35

 Join our email distribution list to receive our newsletter and up-to-date information.
 Email seal@sealma.org and let us know you would like to be added to our list.